 Of course, we don't -- because there's no way we could construct the matrix until we're told what the bases are.

 So we're given the input basis, and the output basis, v1 to vn, w1 to wm.
-Those are given.

 Now, in the first column of A, how do I find that column?

 So the rule is, apply the linear transformation to v1.
 To the first basis vector.

 The output is in the output space, it's some combination of these guys, and it's that combination that goes into the first column -- so, let me -- I'll put this word -- right, I'll say it in words again.
-How to find this matrix.
-Take the first basis vector.
-Apply the transformation, then it's in the output space, T of v1, so it's some combination of these outputs, this output basis.

 So that combination, the coefficients in that combination will be the first column -- so a1, a row 2, column 1, w2, am1, wm.

 There are the numbers in the first column of the matrix.
 Let me make the point by doing the second column.

 I take the second basis vector, I apply the transformation to it, that's in -- now I get an output, so it's some combination in the output basis -- and that combination is the bunch of numbers that should go in the second column of the matrix.
+OK.
+And so forth.

 So I get a matrix, and the matrix I get does the right job.

 The result will be that if I give you the input coordinates, and I multiply by the matrix, so the outcome of all this is A times the input coordinates correctly reproduces the output coordinates.

 Suppose the input coordinates are one and all zeros.

 If the input coordinates are one and other -- and the rest zeros, then the input is v1, right?

 And, sure enough, those are the output coordinates for T of v1.
 So we made it right on the first column, we made it right on the second column, we made it right on all the basis vectors, and then it has to be right on every vector.
 So there is a picture of the matrix for a linear

 Finally, let me give you another -- a different linear transformation.

 The linear transformation that takes the derivative.

 Suppose the input space is all combination c1 plus c2x plus c3 x squared.

 So the basis is these simple functions.

 Then what's the output?

 The output is the derivative, so the output is c2+2c3 x.